u7122029/autoeval_baselines/README.md

 ## Abstract

-We verify the linear relationship between image classification accuracy (classification) and rotation prediction accuracy (rotation) over the CIFAR-10 dataset and its variants.
-This extends previous work where the same correlation was observed over numerous datasets but using only one fixed classifier for each.
+We investigate the relationship between image classification accuracy (classification) and jigsaw invariance over the CIFAR-10 dataset and its variants.
+This extends previous work where linear correlations of various strengths were observed using other independent variables such as rotation prediction (rotation), jigsaw prediction (jigsaw), rotation invariance, and the nuclear norm.

 We also verify the same correlation with jigsaw solving accuracy (jigsaw) in place of rotation.
 For both comparisons, all models (except one) showed a strong correlation over datasets constructed by directly using image transformations ($R^2 > 0.71$ for classification vs. rotation, $R^2 > 0.61$ for classification vs. jigsaw).
 However, some models showed a weak linear correlation between